| HBS Working Paper Series

 Design of Search Engine Services: Channel Interdependence in Search Engine Results

-The authors examine prominent placement of search engines' own services and effects on users' choice of destinations.
-Using a natural experiment in which different results were shown to users who performed similar searches, they find that Google's prominent placement of its Flight Search service increased the clicks on paid advertising listings by more than half while decreasing the clicks on organic search listings by about the same quantity.
-User substitution disproportionately affected the most visited travel sites, reducing use of organic listings sending no-charge traffic to those sites by lowering their prominence and perceived importance, while highlighting paid listings to the same sites.
-The authors consider the implications of such changes for online marketers and for search engine operators.
+The authors examine prominent placement of search engines' own services and effects on users' choices.
+Evaluating a natural experiment in which different results were shown to users who performed similar searches, they find that Google's prominent placement of its Flight Search service increased the clicks on paid advertising listings by more than half while decreasing the clicks on organic search listings by about the same quantity.
+This effect appears to result from interactions between the design of search results and users' decisions about where and how to focus their attention: Users who decide what to click based on listings' relevance became more likely to select paid listings, while users who are influenced by listings' visual presentation and page position became more likely to click on Google's own Flight Search listing.
+The authors consider implications of these findings for competition policy and for online marketing strategies.